CoryDCruz/flashcard-app/README.md

 # Flashcard Application

-Flashcard app to help you study!
+MERN stack flashcard app to help you study!

 With this app users are able to create custom flashcard decks and flashcards within the decks.
 Each flashcard has a front and a back, click on the card to reveal the answer!